FAQ - Frequently Asked Questions

-Effective January 1, 2018, active attorneys are required to earn thirteen (13) credit hours each calendar year.
-The credit breakdown will be ten (10) general, two (2) ethics and one (1) substance abuse.
+Active attorneys are required to earn thirteen (13) credit hours each calendar year.
+The credit breakdown is ten (10) general, two (2) ethics and one (1) substance abuse.
 You may carry forward a maximum of twenty (20) general credits, four (4) ethics credits, and two (2) substance abuse credits that are in excess of the annual requirement.
 Extra ethics and substance abuse credits may be used to satisfy the general credit requirement.
 However, extra substance abuse credits cannot be used to satisfy the ethics requirement.

-Members who are inactive or over 70 years of age are not bligated to fulfill a CLE requirement.
+Members who are inactive are not obligated to fulfill a CLE requirement.

 [+] What is the requirement for newly admitted attorneys?